Garschke/tic-tac-toe/README.md

 ## 🤝 Contributing
 Feel free to fork the repo and submit pull requests!

+## 🐍 Fork the repository.
+1. Create your feature branch: git checkout -b feature/NewFeature
+2. Commit your changes: git commit -m 'Add new feature'
+3. Push to the branch: git push origin feature/NewFeature
+4. Open a pull request.

 ## 📜 License
 This project is open-source and available under the MIT License.